-We retreated farther into the abandoned tunnel of the dead city, hoping there was enough firewood to spare, and that the Fae had not found a home within its walls while we were away.
+We retreated into the abandoned tunnel of the dead city, hoping that there was enough firewood to spare, and that the Fae had not found a home within its walls while we were away.

 The smell of the tunnel was nauseating, but it was comforting at the same time.
 Places like these dank, damp caverns kept us safe from the monsters that roamed the lands.
-The creatures were created by humans experimenting with things they shouldn't have.
+The Guise were created by humans experimenting with things they shouldn't have.
 Although we didn't know it at the time of the Collapse, humans were incapable of wielding magic.
 Any time one of them tried it would backfire.
 And they tried one time too many, taking the whole world with it.

 But humans screwed that up, too.